 4).
 To provide social justice education and outreach to the poor.

 The Chapel at St. Hedwig will be open for Eucharistic Adoration Monday through Saturday from 7 am to 7 pm, with Daily Mass at 8 am.
-(Except for Wednesday's Mass, which is at 8:30 am at St. John Berchmans)
+(Except for all Wednesday morning Masses, which are held at 8:30am at St. John Berchmans.)

 To gain access to the chapel, please contact the office for an access code.